Branch End Surgery is a research practice.

 “I thought my researcher was friendly and made me feel comfortable.
 I like to think I would be helping other people with depression by taking part”

-If you are interested in knowing more about the sorts of things we do here get in touch with Chris Mettham on 01661 842626 or email email@example.com
+If you are interested in knowing more about the sort of research we do and to see if you could take part, get in touch with Rob Forder on 01661 842626 or email email@example.com

 Primary Care Research